 Integrating audio and video hardware into your computer can be a challenging task.
 If you are using a laptop, you likely have a web cam and microphone already integrated into your computer (though if you experience difficulty with your laptop’s built-in web cam, you may wish to consult with the . . .
 Read more

-Videos you produce for your classes should be captioned for those with hearing impairments or other disabilities, according to Sections 504 and 508of the Rehabilitation Act of 1973.
+Videos you produce for your classes should be captioned for for deaf and hard of hearing students, according to Sections 504 and 508of the Rehabilitation Act of 1973.
 This post outlines considerations before creating captions for a video and evaluates several software options and workflows for captioning.
 The end result will be a video hosted on Panopto that has a full set of properly-synced captions.